diana-fsa/ukiyo-e/README.md

 # Classifier of Japanese art

-*This jupyter notebook was a projecte created by @diana-fsa at third year of college in 2020.*
+*This jupyter notebook was a project created by @diana-fsa at third year of college in 2020.*

 > Can we classify art pieces by their artists?